JayCrlt/GitHub_Tutorial/README.md

 Jérémy   | 30 yrs   | 173 cm  |
 Valentin | 28 yrs   | 176 cm  |

-## A well-structured Rmakdown README is key for reproducibity
+## A well-structured Rmarkdown README is key for reproducibity

 But one of the highest strengths of ``RMarkdown``, is that you can write down some ideas or start writing down even for a meeting presentation, including (or not) your R analysis and your outputs.
 Most of the time, you will work with chunks.
 If you are interested, we can work on this during another tutorial.